The premise

 End-of-lesson check

-What is the core idea behind "Letting an Agent Discover Tools at Runtime (and the Risks)"?
+What is the main idea of "Letting an Agent Discover Tools at Runtime (and the Risks)"?

 - Patterns for runtime tool registration vs. static registries — and why runtime is harder than it looks.

-Which term best describes a foundational idea in "Letting an Agent Discover Tools at Runtime (and the Risks)"?
+Which concept is most central to "Letting an Agent Discover Tools at Runtime (and the Risks)"?

 - tool-registry